nerdschoolbergen/javascript-best-practices/exercise-1/README.md

 :book: Rule #1 from the JavaScript spesification states:
 > When, as the program is parsed from left to right, a token (called the offending token) is encountered that is not allowed by any production of the grammar, then a semicolon is automatically inserted before the offending token if one or more of the following conditions is true:
->  - The offending token is separated from the previous token by at least one LineTerminator.
+> - The offending token is separated from the previous token by at lest one _LineTerminator_.
->  - The offending token is }.
+> - The offending token is `}`.

 What does this mean?
 Let's break down the terms:

 - **Parsing**: The process of converting your code into a _syntax tree_ before compiling it.
 - **Token**: A token is a piece of code, for example `var`, `x`, `=`, and so on
 - **Offending token**: A piece of code that cannot be placed after the previous piece of code